AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 radius** (ACR): add the radii of correctly classified inputs, assign radius zero to misclassified or abstained inputs, and divide by the dataset size.

-The average hides how the radii are distributed.
+An average hides how the radii are distributed.
 More subtly, the ideal radius

 $$
 R=\sigma\Phi^{-1}(p_A)